danielsollondon/platform-engineering/readme.md

 * Existing investments – this document is not suggesting that you should scrap existing investments, you should review how the technincal benefits provide business value and start small.
 You can perform self-service using existing deployment pipeline technologies such as GitHub Actions, DevOps and IaC tools such as Terraform, Bicep, ARM templates etc.

 ### Continuous Deployment (CD) Pipelines
-For this we are are going to use GitOps based CD pipelines, popular tools examples, Argo, Tekton, Flux. this tool will reconcile the infra configuration in a repositry with the management cluster and ensure the configuration is applied.
-We will use Argo in the example, but you can use other tools, the main benefit of GitOps is scale, configuration portabiltiy, drift detection, automation, auditing and approval etc. A key difference between GitOps and other CD pipelines such as Jenkins, GHA, DevOps is that these are push based pipelines that run outside of the K8s cluster require connectivity details to connect to a K8s cluster and life cycle manage (LCM) an application.
+For this we are are going to use GitOps based CD pipelines, popular tools examples, Argo, Tekton, Flux.
+These tools  reconcile the infra or application configuration in a repositry with the K8s cluster.

+We will use [Argo](https://argoproj.github.io) in the example, but you can use other tools, the main benefit of GitOps is scale, configuration portabiltiy, drift detection, automation, auditing and approval etc. A key difference between GitOps and other CD pipelines such as Jenkins, GHA, DevOps is that they are push based pipelines that run outside of the K8s cluster, requiring connectivity details for the K8s cluster.
 Whereas with GitOps tools have an agent that is installed on the cluster and you add a configuration to the agent, it will then reach out to a configuration repo and 'pull' in the configuration.
 There is a lot more detail in this area, for more information take a look [here](https://opengitops.dev/) as well as the project content.

-# Lets get building :-)
+## Lets get building

-## Architecture of implementation
+### Architecture of implementation
 <See diagram here>

 ### Tooling & purpose
 * Cloud native IaC tool - this tool will enable the LCM of infra resources across any clouds you chose, for this example we are going to show Crossplane.
 * GitOps - this tool will reconcile the infra configuration in a repositry with the management cluster and ensure the configuration is applied.
-We will use Argo in the example, but you can use other tools, the main benefit of GitOps is scale, configuration portabiltiy, drift detection, automation, auditing and approval etc.
+We will use Argo in the example, but you can use other tools.
 * Management AKS cluster - this is required for GitOps and IaC tooling, in this example we're going to use a generic AKS cluster.
 * Repo - this is where you will host your configurations for:
     1. The Management cluster configuratation - this configuration will be used by crossplane.